Amended July 9, 2022 in Kearney, Nebraska

 Nothing in this section shall preclude the Party, State Chairman, State Vice Chairman, Treasurer, National Committeeman, National Committeewoman, Congressional District Chairman, and staff from endorsing any Republican candidate at any level in an uncontested primary or General Election.

 Nothing in this section shall preclude the National Committeeman and National Committeewoman from supporting and endorsing candidates in Republican Presidential Primaries.
+For the sake of clarity, this section does not apply to officials who hold publicly elected offices.

 District Party Administration